simeononsecurity/simeononsecurity.ch/content/articles/nas-os-comparison-best-storage-solution/index.en.md

 The **storage tiering** capability in Windows Storage Server allows users to classify data based on its importance and access frequency.
 Frequently accessed data can reside on faster storage tiers, while less frequently used data can be moved to more economical storage options, further enhancing performance and cost-effectiveness.

-**Windows Active Directory integration** streamlines user authentication and access control.
+**Windows Active Directory integration** simplifies user authentication and access control.
 IT administrators can leverage existing AD infrastructure to manage access permissions, ensuring secure data sharing and preventing unauthorized access.

 [Windows Storage Server](https://learn.microsoft.com/en-us/windows-server/storage/storage)